Fines and Infringements

 Possible outcomes

-Once the department receives your request, the fine will be put on hold while they consider their decision.
+Once the Department receives your request, the fine will be put on hold while they consider their decision.
 You will then receive a letter notifying you of their decision.
-In response to your request, the department may refuse the request and confirm the fine, withdraw the fine and take no further action, or withdraw the fine and issue an official warning.
-If the department refuses your request, you will be given another opportunity either to pay the fine, or request that the matter be heard in court.
+In response to your request, the Department may refuse the request and confirm the fine, withdraw the fine and take no further action, or withdraw the fine and issue an official warning.
+If the Department refuses your request, you will be given another opportunity either to pay the fine (including to request an extension of time or to pay by instalments), or request to dispute the matter in court.

 Further resources